 Certainly one of the important factors affecting the trip price will be how many complimentary trips you expect.
 If you need to have a free trip for yourself to accompany the group as leader and also a second complimentary for the president of your client organization, you’ll have to cost these in as most operators will not automatically be pricing it accordingly from the outset.

-You’ll want to be sure you are clear about tipping – which tips the tour operator pays on behalf of each tour participant and which tips the traveler must be prepared to pay as the trip progresses.
+You’ll want to be sure you are clear about tipping on tour – which tips the tour operator pays on behalf of each tour participant and which tips the traveler must be prepared to pay as the trip progresses.
 I’m always surprised by which tips many operators cover and those they don’t.
 Some operators are now offering the option for passengers to pre-pay a package of expected tips for the travel director and the coach driver as many travelers do not know correct tipping protocol on tour.

 There are other factors you’ll want to consider when selecting an operator to work with.
 You’ll want to know payment schedule – when you must put up deposits and ongoing payments.
 You’ll want to know in advance what risk you are undertaking in case your private tour doesn’t sell adequately.
-And from the outset you’ll want to be sure to budget into the trip price promotional costs: advertising, brochures, direct mail and so forth.
+And from the outset you’ll want to be sure to budget into the trip price promotional costs: advertising, brochures and so forth.